OM-MediaWorks/flatty/README.md

 # Flatty, a flat file triple store

-Flatty is a wrapper around the N3 store.
+Flatty is a wrapper around a triple store.

 It provides the following features: